Particular/docs.particular.net/servicecontrol/audit-instances/creating-config-file.md

 Type: string

+#if-version [,5)

 ### Raven/IndexStoragePath

-INFO: Only supported on RavenDB 3.5 storage engine (prior version 5).
+INFO: Only supported on the RavenDB 3.5 storage engine.
 Use [symbolic links (soft links) to map any RavenDB storage subfolder](https://ravendb.net/docs/article-page/5.4/csharp/server/storage/customizing-raven-data-files-locations) to other physical drives.

 The path for the indexes on disk.

 Type: string

 Default: `%SYSTEMDRIVE%\ProgramData\Particular\ServiceControl\<instance_name>\DB\indexes`

+#end-if

 #### ServiceControl.Audit/LogPath